the-cyber-boardroom/cbr-investment/docs/strategy/cbr-financial-model.md

 - **Value-aligned markups**: Premium features and enhanced capabilities carry markups proportional to their value delivery, with pricing tiers that reflect the additional benefits and capabilities provided.
 Each markup is justified by measurable improvements in efficiency, capability, or outcomes.
 - **Transparent cost structure**: Every charge is fully visible and explained, with detailed breakdowns of usage patterns, applied rates, and value delivered.
 Customers receive comprehensive reporting that connects costs directly to business outcomes and platform benefits.
 - **Customer control**: Users maintain complete control over their spending through customizable usage limits, feature selection, and real-time monitoring tools.
 Built-in alerts and automated controls prevent unexpected charges while enabling flexible scaling based on business needs.
+- **Dynamic cost pass-through**: Third-party costs, particularly for LLM services, are passed directly to customers with consistent markup rates, ensuring they benefit from provider price reductions while maintaining transparency about any increases.
+This approach aligns platform economics with market dynamics and reinforces our commitment to value-based pricing.

 ## Customer Acquisition Strategy